luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 ### Back to contexts

-The typing context contains declarations of universal type variables, term variable typings and existential type variables, both solved and unsolved.
+Contexts contain declarations of quantifications (forall), term variable typings and existentials, both solved and unsolved.
+The underlying data structure is a list, where the order of the elements represent the order of the facts we have gathered from the program we are type checking.

+Let's define the `Context` type as a list of `Element` and implement the `lookup` function we need.

 ```haskell
 data Element